savakazakov/grid-without-squares/README.md

         v.
 Test again with global variables and stop passing them through the stack frames. vi.
 Calculate a hashmap for the uniqueness check.
 6. I've also tried to translate my solution to C++, but without a lot of success.
 For a test with N = 4 and an average over 10 iterations, the average time spent is 289 ms for C++ and with Java it is 15 ms. Even if I use the -O3 flag in C++ the time spent is 38 ms, which is still quite a lot.
 After the optimisation for the possibility of the solution, I get 3381 us or about 3 ms with Java.
 I guess the takeaway point is that my C++ is very unoptimised.
 (I have to read a bunch of books on C++ ...)
+7. After a brief research it seems that a flattened boolean[] array was the best representation of the grid after all in terms of time complexity.

 ## **TODO:**